natelistrom/natelistrom.github.io/about.md

 Nate loves storytelling.

-He grew up reading Tolkien and C. S. Lewis and Isaak Asimov and watching Disney films during the golden age with the greats, like _Beauty and the Beast_, _Aladdin_, and _The Lion King_.
+He grew up reading Tolkien and C. S. Lewis and Isaac Asimov and watching Disney films during the golden age with the greats, like _Beauty and the Beast_, _Aladdin_, and _The Lion King_.

 In high school, Nate dabbled around with writing his own fiction but never really took it anywhere.